-- Internal: Head of Branch, Head of Functions Networks Directors, other colleagues within the Networks Directorate, in-house Legal Counsel and other (UR) staff as required. - External: Key staff from the regulated companies, other regulatory bodies (including Ofwat, Ofgem, CRU, WICS and the CMA), the Consumer Council and consumer representatives, government departments (primarily DfE and DfI) and Utility Regulator legal advisors and consultants.
+- Internal: Head of Branch, Head of Functions Networks Director, other colleagues within the Networks and Retail Directorate, in-house Legal Counsel and other (UR) staff as required. - External: Key staff from the regulated companies, other regulatory bodies (including Ofwat, Ofgem, CRU, WICS and the CMA), the Consumer Council and consumer representatives, government departments (primarily DfE and DfI) and Utility Regulator legal advisors and consultants.

 Key Areas Key Tasks Strategic Provide analysis and advice to help development, monitor, review and challenge relevant submissions made by regulated companies.
-Undertake analysis leading to the determination of capital investment including the assessment of technical and cost submissions and associated outputs.
-Assess and monitor the delivery of capital investment, asset management and the associated consumer outcomes by regulated companies.
-Review and provide advice on the development of policies by the UR and other stakeholders which will impact on future capital investment Work with stakeholders on the development of robust policies and guidance.
+Monitor the financial and service delivery of networks companies over time.
+Review and provide advice on the development of policies by the UR and other stakeholders which will impact on future expenditure Work with stakeholders on the development of robust policies and guidance.
+Maintain a consumer focus, assessing proposals on the basis of consumer needs, benefits and experience.
+Awareness of legal risks and issues relating to energy and water regulation.

-Maintain a consumer focus, assessing proposals on the basis of consumer needs, benefits and experience. - Awareness of legal risks and issues relating to energy and water regulation.
-Operational • Provide ongoing quantitative and qualitative analysis of relevant matters including the asset management aspects of price controls and tariffs relating to energy and water regulation.
+• • • Operational Provide ongoing quantitative and qualitative analysis of relevant matters including the financial aspects of price controls and tariffs relating to energy and water regulation.
 Undertake literature review, data collection and analysis to support the development of regulatory policy in the energy and water sectors including licence change and associated consultation.
 Draft documentation as required by the UR.
 Prepare regular and specific reports, papers and presentations.
 Act as a member of specific project teams as defined by Senior Management.
 This will involve providing team input, which may include research, analysis and constructively challenging other team member's contributions.
-Build and maintain an awareness of best practice both within the energy/water industry and related industries both locally and internationally.Develop and/or maintain a good understanding of the principles and practices within the organisation and the industry.
+Build and maintain an awareness of best practice both within the energy/water industry and related industries both locally and internationally.
 Develop and/or maintain a good understanding of related external issues and how they apply to their specific area of policy expertise.
 Engage constructively with a broad range of stakeholders including consumers, consumer representatives, other regulators and government in pursuit of UR objectives.
-Leadership Lead specific projects as required. • Demonstrate accountability and strong focus on delivery in your role within the Networks team.
+Leadership Lead specific projects as required.
+Demonstrate accountability and strong focus on delivery in your role within the Networks team.
 Demonstrate importance of collaborative approach by working closely with other branches within the UR and other key stakeholders.
-Financial • Ensure work objectives are delivered within agreed timescales and budgets.
-Management Contribute to the planning and monitoring of the Networks group budget as appropriate.
+Financial Management Ensure work objectives are delivered within agreed timescales and budgets.
+Contribute to the planning and monitoring of the Networks group budget as appropriate.
 Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
 Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within the Networks team.
 Risk Management Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the Branch and inputting onto the Risk Register as required.
 Customer Services Respond to external queries and consultations as appropriate.
 Equality Contribute to the promotion of equality of opportunity within the UR and in the performance of your duties.
 Contribute to the directorate's equality screening duties where appropriate and in line with Section 75 duties.
-Networking Develop effective working relationship with the senior management team and key members of the regulated companies to ensure effective regulation. • Build relationships with key stakeholders in relation to e.g. asset management, strategy and policy development.
+Networking Develop effective working relationship with the senior management team and key members of the regulated companies to ensure effective regulation.
+Build relationships with key stakeholders in relation to e.g. asset management, strategy and policy development.